 A number of Nazarene churches in Colorado Springs minister to students and their families.
 The pastors serve as shepherds, spiritual advisors, and ministerial models to students.
 These churches, varying in size from beginning church plants to a worship attendance of more than 1,000, offer the student many opportunities for service and fellowship.
-Long, happy relationships exist among the local churches, the college, graduates, and present students.
 Every student at Nazarene Bible College can find a church home among the Nazarene congregations in the Pikes Peak area.